waiwera/waiwera/doc/user/methods.rst

 The SNES solver in turn makes use of the "KSP" suite of linear solvers, also provided by PETSc, to solve the linear system :eq:`newton` at each Newton iteration.

-.. _tracers:
+.. _simulating_tracers:

 Simulating tracers
 ==================

-.. index:: conservation equations; tracer
+.. index:: conservation equations; tracer, tracers; conservation equations
 .. _tracer_eqns:

 Tracer conservation equations